 Avian influenza

-Avian influenza is a virus found in many wild and native birds.
+Avian influenza is a virus that can infect wild and native birds.

 This includes poultry such as chickens, ducks, geese and turkeys.